NPU-RCIR/Neural-Predictor/README.md

 ## 3. Citation

-If you find this repo useful in your research, please citing our work:
+If you find this repo useful in your research, please cite our work: